Nickson-R/ai-youtube-hooks-generator/README.md

-# ai-youtube-hooks-generator
+# AI YouTube Automation v2
 AI-powered n8n workflow that generates viral YouTube hooks from video transcripts and stores them in Google Sheets.
-# AI YouTube Hooks Generator
+# AI YouTube Automation v2

 This project is an AI automation workflow built using n8n, OpenAI, and Google Sheets.